prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ---
 id: install-with-script
-title: Installing Prysm with prysm.sh
-sidebar_label: Prysm Quickstart Script
+title: How to Run an Ethereum Node and Stake ETH using Prysm
+sidebar_label: Run an Ethereum Node and Stake ETH
 ---

-## test

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+## How to Run an Ethereum Node and Stake ETH using Prysm

 Prysm is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
 In this guide, you’ll learn how to run a full Ethereum node [todo - footnote] using Prysm.
 This will allow you to participate in the Ethereum ecosystem as a beacon node operator [todo - definition] and optionally as a validator [TODO: link to below definition or glossary].